The Strait of Hormuz Disruption: What the Current Gulf Operating Environment Means for UAE Businesses

 Strategic actions for UAE businesses

 UAE businesses do not need to overreact to every geopolitical headline.
-They do need to design for recurring uncertainty.
+They do need to manage current uncertainty with clear operating discipline.

 The decision relevance is simple: if route risk rises, cash conversion and supplier resilience matter more.